ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel456UG/User_Guide.rst.txt

 Group files are common to users in a specific group.
 There is one set of group files per group.
 Everybody in the group has read access to their own group’s files.
-Only the Virtel administrator can update the group files (there are no group administrators).
+Only the VIRTEL administrator can update the group files (there are no group administrators).

 1.17.6.
 Actions On The VIRTEL Group Directories
 -----------------------------------------------